wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The handler function is `class Cache`'s member function, `handleEvent()`, which will be called if any of the two links receive a message.

+Other combinations can also be initialized in the same function as the one we have discussed above.
+For simplicity, we skip the rest of the function, because they more or less follow the same logic.

 ### Cache Operations

 The cache class definition and method implementations are in file `cacheController.h/cc`.
+Cache operations are implemented in method `clockTick()`, which is registered as the clock tick function during initialization.
+At the beginning of the function, the cache drains the coherence manager on the outgoing queues for both directions, by calling `sendOutgoingEvents()` on the coherence manager.
+Recall that the coherence manager also keeps a copy of the memory link objects of the cache, and hence they could send their own messages without going through the cache.
+Also, this method will not always fully drain the queues, if the outgoing bandwidth per cycle exceeds the maximum bandwidth of the coherence manager (we will discuss later in sections talking about coherence managers).